 fbpx

-Voyagers of the Pacific: Royal Kona Resort Luau Review
+Honest Review of Voyagers of the Pacific: Royal Kona Resort Luau

 Are you looking for the best Big Island luaus in Kona?
 Keep scrolling for my honest review of the Royal Kona Resort luau, a.k.a the Voyagers of the Pacific luau.

-My family recently experienced the Voyagers of the Pacific Luau at the Royal Kona Resort and we had a blast!
-Read my honest review to see if you’d like to add it to your Big Island itinerary.
+My family recently experienced the Voyagers of the Pacific Luau at the Royal Kona Resort, and we had a blast!
+Read my honest review to see if you want to add it to your Big Island itinerary.

-If you’re interested in learning more about our experience in this Royal Kona luau review, keep reading below!
+If you want to learn more about our experience in this Royal Kona Luau review, keep reading below!

 Ready to book?
 Get discounted luau tickets HERE.